Chernobyl disaster: Reactor shutdown and power excursion

-At 01:23:40, as recorded by the SKALA centralized control system, a scram (emergency shutdown) of the reactor was initiated as the experiment was wrapping up.
-The scram was started when the AZ-5 button (also known as the EPS-5 button) of the reactor emergency protection system was pressed: this engaged the drive mechanism on all control rods to fully insert them, including the manual control rods that had been withdrawn earlier.
+At 01:23:40, a scram (emergency shutdown) of the reactor was initiated as the experiment was wrapping-up.
+The scram was started when the AZ-5 button of the reactor emergency protection system was pressed: this engaged the drive mechanism on all control rods to fully insert them, including the manual control rods that had been withdrawn earlier.

-The personnel had already intended to shut down using the AZ-5 button in preparation for scheduled maintenance and the scram likely preceded the sharp increase in power.
-However, the precise reason why the button was pressed when it was is not certain, as only the deceased Akimov and Toptunov partook in that decision, though the atmosphere in the control room was calm at that moment.
-Meanwhile, the RBMK designers claim that the button had to have been pressed only after the reactor already began to self-destruct.
+The personnel had intended to shut down using the AZ-5 button in preparation for scheduled maintenance and the scram preceded the sharp increase in power.
+However, the reason why the button was pressed at that time is not certain, as the decision was made by Akimov and Toptunov, both of whom would die shortly thereafter.
+At the time, the atmosphere in the control room was calm, according to eyewitnesses.
+The RBMK designers claim the button had to have been pressed only after the reactor already began to self-destruct.

 When the AZ-5 button was pressed, the insertion of control rods into the reactor core began.
 The control rod insertion mechanism moved the rods at 0.4 m/s, so that the rods took 18 to 20 seconds to travel the full height of the core, about 7 m.
 A bigger problem was the design of the RBMK control rods, each of which had a graphite neutron moderator section attached to its end to boost reactor output by displacing water when the control rod section had been fully withdrawn from the reactor.
-That is, when a control rod was at maximum extraction, a neutron-moderating graphite extension was centered in the core with 1.25 m columns of water above and below it.
+That is, when a control rod was at maximum extraction, a neutron-moderating graphite extension was centred in the core with 1.25 m columns of water above and below it.